-Meet with a professor.
+- Meet with a professor.
 Decide which discipline (or project) might be of most interest to you, and communicate with a faculty member in that discipline via email, phone, or in-person.
-Let the professor know of your interest in undergraduate research, and ask the professor if he/she has space in his/her group to accommodate new students.
-Do this at least 4 weeks before the start of the next semester!
+Let the professor know of your interest in undergraduate research, and talk about whether you can join his/her group.
+Try to do this well before pre-registration!

-Write a research plan.
+- Write a research plan.
 With your professor, decide on your research objectives and plan how much time you will spend each week working on your new project.
-There are three classes in which you can enroll to receive academic credit for participating in undergraduate research.
-Although most faculty members will want students to enroll in one of these three classes, it is not absolutely necessary to do so, provided that the faculty member consents.
+It’s probably best to start off in Chem 4515.

 - Register.
 The professor supervising your research will request a seat for you in one of the classes listed above.
 There isn’t a set meeting time; you should set up a weekly schedule with your professor.